AbuAbdULLAH-MuhammadAli/pic2kcal/paper/paper.md

 If the amount matching fails, the ingredient is marked as unmatched.
 If a recipe has at least one unmatched ingredient, it is discarded.

 As a final step, we filter out all data points where the summed up calories of the recipe is outside of two standard deviations from the mean repeatedly until it converges.
-This is necessary because some recipes contain obviously wrong information (for example in a carrot cake recipe the author specified you need at a million carrots).
+This is necessary because some recipes contain obviously wrong information (for example in a carrot cake recipe the author specified to use a million carrots).

 ## Dataset Statistics